RLloyd/LinkedIn-Article-BGTheme/codebase.md

 import { motion } from "framer-motion";
 import styled, { useTheme } from "styled-components";
 import { ThemeMode } from "@/styles/theme";
+import SpinningDots from "../ImageLoader/SpinningDots";
+import CircularSVG2 from "../ImageLoader/CircularSVG2";
+// import SpinningDots from "../ImageLoader/SpinningDots";
+// import CircularSVG2 from "../ImageLoader/CircularSVG2";

 // Styled components for the SVGs const ThemedPath = styled(motion.path)`